Steps to Become a FACET&Test Facilities User

 5. Get your computer accounts

 A SLAC computing account is required to access to some data and electronic logbooks.
 Ask your PI or facility POC whether you need a SLAC computing account.
+All FACET users are strongly encouraged to have computing accounts.

 If you do need a SLAC computing account, apply for one well before you plan to start working at SLAC.
 We have seen it take two weeks to get computing accounts in the past though turnaround is usually much faster depending on staff availability.